GodSpeeD-17/STM32F103C8T6_BareMetal/CODING_PREFERENCES.md

 omissions.
 This applies equally to public, private, object-like, function-like, and one-line macros; header guards without Doxygen blocks are excluded.

+## Two-Part Peripheral Documentation Model

+Every canonical peripheral `.md` page must be self-explanatory and contain exactly two primary teaching parts in this order:

+1. **Theory with Register Mapping Bridge**
+2. **Implementation with Theory Bridge**

+The **Theory with Register Mapping Bridge** part explains the peripheral without requiring source-code knowledge.
+It must cover the peripheral's purpose, terminology, state model, hardware flow, peer interactions, and the significance of every register in the supported scope.
+Its register mapping must state the owner, address/offset, width, implemented range, access class, special read/write semantics, side effects, and relationships between registers.

+The **Implementation with Theory Bridge** part maps that complete hardware model into the repository.
+It must trace each theoretical state or action through its Core C member, LL access, Codec transformation or documented no-Codec reason, Driver transaction, public API, volatile access width, ordering, validation, preservation, synchronization, concurrency, and shared-resource rules.
+It must also explain deliberately omitted access directions or lower-layer functions.

+The first part answers **what the hardware means and which registers express it**.
+The second answers **how this project implements that theory and why the implementation has its present shape**.
+Do not interleave these parts in a way that forces a reader to understand source symbols before learning the hardware model.

+The peripheral `.md` file is the single canonical long-form page for that peripheral's theory, architecture, register model, layer ownership, and implementation mapping.
+Give its top-level Markdown heading a stable explicit Doxygen page identifier.
+The peripheral's public Driver and LL Doxygen groups must link to that page with `@ref`.
+Source Doxygen must not duplicate the peripheral theory.
+File/group comments summarize scope and ownership, while individual API comments document only their local parameters, results, preconditions, side effects, exact hardware transaction, and safety warnings.

+The generated project documentation must use a concise Markdown main page as a navigation index.
+That page references each documentation-ready peripheral `.md` page and directs readers to the generated module/API reference; it does not duplicate the peripheral guides. `Doxyfile` must include canonical peripheral pages in `INPUT` and configure the navigation index through `USE_MDFILE_AS_MAINPAGE`.

+Only current, reviewed peripheral guides belong in the generated project documentation.
+Mutable audit scratchpads, TODO files, superseded architecture snapshots, and internal planning records remain excluded unless they are explicitly promoted to current user-facing documentation.
+A new peripheral is not documentation-complete until its page is linked from both the project navigation index and the relevant generated Doxygen groups.

+For special registers, explicitly distinguish stored state from an action port in the canonical peripheral `.md`.
+Explain write-one-to-set, write-one-to-clear, write-zero-to-clear, read-clear, FIFO, data-port, keyed-write, and write-only behavior before describing the corresponding C access.
+Source Doxygen repeats only the operation-specific warning required to use an accessor safely.
+A C `volatile` declaration communicates access generation but does not, by itself, document these hardware semantics.

 Use the repository's status-reference layout exactly:

 ```c